Bucknalla/sigfox-hidnseek-tutorial/README.md

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/Sigfox-Hidnseek-Tutorial/master/Resources/images/hidnseek_3.JPG" width="400"></p>

 In this specific case the USB to Serial device is using a CP2102 UART to USB Chip from Silabs.

+*It is also important to note that the GPS shares the same UART pathway as the external head, so when the ATMega328p addresses the GPS, these commands will be seen by the USB to Serial device.*

 ### Retrieving Data from the SIGFOX Cloud